austinburnett/instagram-clone/README.md

-# webapp-backend
+# instagram-clone

-webapp-backend was built for the purpose of expanding my skills in backend develeopment and cloud technologies.
-The features provided resemble modern industry standards in Software Development and that of popular social media webapps used today.
+instagram-clone was built for the purpose of expanding my skills in backend develeopment and cloud technologies.
+I've implemented some, but not all, of the core features provided provided by Instagram.

 The code for local version of the project can be found at: [/Server/src](https://github.com/austinburnett/webapp-backend/tree/master/Server/src).
 Which includes the following features: